 Other sources of information about candidates and issues include local newspapers, television, libraries, political parties, and campaigns.
 Here’s a selected list of national and local sites to get you started.

 You may be surprised (as I was) to know that there are over two dozen ballot qualified political parties in the United States.
 Except for the Democratic and Republican parties, none are qualified in all 50 states and Washington D.C.
 Here, we list the two major parties and those that appear to be active Washington State based on the activity on their website when we checked for 2016 election information.

 - Constitution Party of Washington

 - Democratic Party in Washington State (“blue”, donkey symbol, acronym DNC for Democratic National Convention)

 - Libertarian Party of Washington

 - Republican Party in Washington State (aka GOP) (“red”, elephant symbol, nickname GOP for “Grand Old Party”)

 Here is a selected list of independent, partisan and non-partisan sources that can provide information about politics, policies, and elections in the United States.
 This is by no means a complete list, but offered as a starting point for your own political exploration.

-and elected officials, providing information such as biographies, voting records, speeches, funding and more using partisan and bi-partisan sources.
+- Vote Smart claims to provide free, factual, unbiased information on candidates and elected officials, providing information such as biographies, voting records, speeches, funding and more using partisan and bi-partisan sources.